gypthecat/maxmind-kusto/README.md

 | summarize TotalIPs = sum(NumberOfIPs) by CIDRASN, CIDRASNName
 | order by TotalIPs desc
 ```
+# I Want to Generate the Data Myself?
+Instructions coming soon.

 # About Me
 #MicrosoftEmployee yet all code regardless of quality and suitability is entirely on me, comments and verbiage entirely my own as a personal pet project.